Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Evaluation Metrics

 \paragraph{Context Recall standardization.} A critical design decision is the standardization of Context Recall measurement across different retrieval paradigms (single-shot, multi-turn, and navigation-based).
 For fair comparison, all methods follow the same protocol: (1)~collect the last 5 documents or passages retrieved by the method; (2)~join them with separator tokens; (3)~truncate to a uniform 8,000-character window.
 The LLM judge receives this standardized context.
 This ensures that single-shot baselines contribute their top-5 retrieved passages, Agentic contributes the last 5 documents from its multi-turn retrieval, and \corpusskill{} contributes the last 5 documents retrieved via \texttt{get\_document} tool calls.

 \paragraph{Cost metrics.} Input token count is the total number of tokens sent to the LLM across all turns.
-Per-query cost is computed using the model's published per-token pricing (input and output tokens combined).
+Per-query cost is computed using the model's published per-token pricing (input and output tokens combined) including the Anthropic ephemeral-cache discount (cached-read input at 0.1$\times$ the base rate, cache-write at 1.25$\times$).
 For single-shot methods, cost reflects one LLM call; for multi-turn methods (Agentic, \corpusskill{}), it reflects all turns including tool-call reasoning.